-Welcome to March!
 We’re approaching the end of winter and the inevitable climb toward summer.
 The annual ritual of warmth flushing out the cold makes the atmosphere pretty restless, allowing dangerous storms to bubble up on a regular basis.
-It’s critically important for everyone to know what to do when bad weather strikes, and staying safe begins with knowing these five terms meteorologists most often use to talk about life-threatening weather.
+It’s critically important for everyone to know what to do when bad weather strikes, and staying safe begins with knowing the six terms meteorologists use most often to describe life-threatening weather.

-Severe thunderstorms can seriously injure or kill you if you’re caught outside during one or if you’re in a building that can’t withstand the fierce winds or damaging hail.
-After all, the damaging wind gusts within a severe thunderstorm can cause as much damage as a tornado.
-Hail is no laughing matter, either—hail that seems small can easily shatter windows, especially when it falls during strong winds.
+Severe thunderstorms can seriously injure or kill you if you’re caught outside during one, or if you’re in a building that can’t withstand the fierce winds or damaging hail.
+After all, the wind gusts within a severe thunderstorm can cause as much damage as a tornado.
+Hail is no laughing matter, either—even small pieces can easily shatter windows, especially when it falls during strong winds.

-Tornadoes are the most well-known type of severe weather.
+Tornadoes are the best-known type of severe weather.
 These destructive forces can range in shape from a thin rope to a wedge that consumes the landscape.
 Most tornadoes are small and don’t cause much damage, but a handful of tornadoes every year are strong enough to level entire neighborhoods.

 One of the most dangerous things about a tornado is that you can’t always see one coming.
 We can see tornadoes because of the condensation funnel, or the cloud that forms as a result of the low pressure within the rotating column of air.
 Some tornadoes—especially when they just start to form—don’t have that condensation funnel, making them hard to spot until it’s too late.
 To make matters worse, many tornadoes that form in humid areas are often wrapped in heavy rain, making one impossible to see until it’s right on top of you.